mittwald/kubernetes-secret-generator/README.md

 The length of the generated secret can be specified by the `secret-generator.v1.mittwald.de/length` annotation.
 By default this length refers to the length of the generated string, and not the length of the byte sequence encoded by it.
-The suffix "B" or "b" can be used to indicate that the provided value should refer to the encoded byte sequence instead.
+The suffix `B` or `b` can be used to indicate that the provided value should refer to the encoded byte sequence instead.

 ### Secure Random Strings